thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

        Relay and mine "non-standard" transactions (testnet/regtest only;
        default: 1)

-  -dustrelayfee=<amt>
-       Fee rate (in DASH/kB) used to defined dust, the value of an output such that it will cost more than its value in fees at this fee rate to spend it. (default: 0.00003)

-  -incrementalrelayfee=<amt>
-       Fee rate (in DASH/kB) used to define cost of relay, used for mempool limiting and BIP 125 replacement. (default: 0.00001)

   -bytespersigop
-       Minimum bytes per sigop in transactions we relay and mine (default: 20)
+       Equivalent bytes per sigop in transactions for relay and mining (default: 20)

   -datacarrier
        Relay and mine data carrier transactions (default: 1)